lxbme/FastAgent/README.md

-# FastAgent - A fast and efficient reinforcement learning agent
+# FastAgent - A Modular Artificial Intelligence Agent

 **!!
 This program is for learning purposes only for the time being and may have low performance issues or security risks !! **